< Terug naar resultaten

 • 2

-Our adventure begins early this morning, leaving San Jose behind as we travel to the north-east of Costa Rica to Tortuguero National Park.
-Accessible only by boat or light aircraft, Tortuguero's vast network of waterways, canals and swamps is remarkably tranquil, unspoilt and devoid of noise pollution.
-On reaching the pier we board a small motorboat for the one hour fifteen minute journey to our lodge, which is nestled on a small strip of land between the Caribbean Sea and the main lagoon.
-Our afternoon is spent in Tortuguero village, where it’s possible to visit the Sea Turtle Museum (a donation will be requested at the entrance).
-Tortuguero is probably most famous as a nesting site for the endangered Green turtle, which can be seen arriving onto the beach to lay eggs from late July to October (as part of an optional excursion).
-Hawksbill, Loggerhead and Giant Leatherback turtles also nest in this region, and during November to January baby turtles start to hatch and make their way towards the ocean.
-Today's travel time will be in the region of six hours including a break for breakfast.
+Our adventure begins early this morning, leaving San José as we travel to Tortuguero National Park in northeast Costa Rica.
+Accessible only by boat or light aircraft, Tortuguero has a vast network of waterways, canals and swamps that is remarkably tranquil, unspoiled and devoid of noise pollution.
+On reaching the pier, we board a small motorboat for the 1hr 15min journey to our lodge, which is nestled on a small strip of land between the Caribbean Sea and the main lagoon.
+Our afternoon is spent in Tortuguero village, where it’s possible to visit the Sea Turtle Museum (a donation is requested at the entrance).
+Tortuguero is probably most famous as a nesting site for the endangered green turtle, which arrives onto the beach to lay eggs from late July to October (witness it as part of an optional excursion, payable locally).
+Hawksbill, loggerhead and giant leatherback turtles also nest in this region.
+Today’s travel time is around six hours, including a stop for breakfast.
 Accommodation: Laguna Lodge (or similar)

 • 3

-An early morning boat trip enables us to discover the extraordinary flora and fauna of Tortuguero, passing serenely along the waterways.
-At this time of day wildlife is usually at its most active, and with the help of our expert guide we are likely to encounter monkeys, caiman, iguanas, butterflies and many of the 300+ bird species recorded here.
-We return to the lodge for a hearty breakfast by the river.
-The lodge is a tranquil spot to relax this afternoon if you want to take some time out to enjoy the facilities, or alternatively you can join a second boat trip or follow a short walking trail through the forest.
+A morning boat trip enables us to discover the extraordinary flora and fauna of Tortuguero, passing serenely along the waterways.
+We’re joined by our tour leader and the keen-eyed boat captain, who knows this area inside out and has a well-honed skill for spotting the more hidden animals.
+Our early start means we see the wildlife at their most active; with the help of our expert guide, we are likely to encounter monkeys, caiman, iguanas, butterflies and many of the 300-plus bird species recorded here.
+Our lodge is a tranquil spot to relax this afternoon, perhaps take a dip in the pool or relax at the sandy beach.
+Alternatively, join a second boat trip or follow a short walking trail through the forest.
 Accommodation: Laguna Lodge (or similar)

 • 4

-We leave Tortuguero the same way we arrived by taking a small boat to the pier.
-Our bus will be at the pier waiting to drive us to the region of Arenal, passing huge banana, pineapple and sugar cane plantations on the way.
-Arenal was Costa Rica's most active volcano until fairly recently when it entered a resting phase, and can no longer be seen spitting ash, smoke or lava.
-However there is still a lot of geothermal activity in the area and you'll have the opportunity to visit one of the excellent hot springs this evening.
-In clear weather there are great views of the volcano from our overnight base in the nearby town of La Fortuna.
-Today's travelling time is around five and a half hours including a lunch stop.
-Accommodation: Arenal Montechiari or Arenal Paraiso (or similar)
+We leave Tortuguero by taking a small boat to the pier.
+Our bus is at the pier waiting to drive us to the Arenal region, passing huge banana, pineapple and sugarcane plantations on the way.
+Arenal was the most active volcano in Costa Rica until 2010, when it entered a resting phase, and can no longer be seen spitting ash, smoke or lava.
+However, there is still a lot of geothermal activity in the area and you may be able to visit one of the excellent hot springs this evening.
+In clear weather, there are great views of the volcano from our overnight base in the nearby town of La Fortuna.
+Today’s travelling time is around 5hr 30min including a lunch stop.
+Accommodation: Arenal Montechiari (or similar)

 • 5

-Waterfalls are abundant in the region of Arenal and this morning we visit La Fortuna Waterfall, a 65 metre cascade of water plunging into an emerald pool below.
-A short trail through the rainforest brings us to a relatively steep set of steps that we must descend to reach the waterfall and then ascend to the exit - the hike/climb takes around 20-30 minutes and is within the capabilities of anyone with reasonable fitness.
-Reward your efforts with a dip in one of the natural pools punctuating the foliage to cool off!
-Alternatively you could visit the lookout point and wait for the group.
-After lunch we take a short scenic hike within Arenal National Park, walking through secondary rainforest and passing some of the lava fields from past eruptions.
+This morning we take a short scenic hike within Arenal National Park, walking through secondary rainforest and seeing some of the lava fields from past eruptions.
 The high vantage points on this walk allow great views overlooking Lake Arenal, and the birdlife is plentiful.
-Accommodation: Arenal Montechiari or Arenal Paraiso (or similar)
+Waterfalls are abundant in the region of Arenal and we visit La Fortuna, a 213ft (65m) cascade plunging into an emerald pool.
+A short trail through the rainforest brings us to a relatively steep set of steps that we must descend to reach the waterfall and then ascend to the exit – the hike/climb takes around 20-30 minutes and is within the capabilities of anyone with reasonable fitness.
+Reward your efforts with a cooling dip in one of the natural pools punctuating the foliage.
+Alternatively, you could visit the lookout point and wait for the group.
+After lunch, the rest of day is at leisure to enjoy optional activities such as a chocolate tour or the exhilarating Ecoglide Zipline.
+Accommodation: Arenal Montechiari (or similar)

 • 6